my-language-skills/e-teacher-basic/README.md

 e-Teacher-lite
 ==============

-A WordPress static theme for local schools based on Twitter Bootstrap and built on LESS.
+A WordPress static theme for local schools based on Foursquare wpTheme 1.2.1.